apache/mesos/docs/authorization.md

 In Mesos, the authorization subsystem allows the operator to configure the actions that certain principals are allowed to perform.
-For example, the operator can use authorization to ensure that principal `foo` can only register frameworks in role `bar`, and no other principals can register frameworks in any role.
+For example, the operator can use authorization to ensure that principal `foo` can only register frameworks subscribed to role `bar`, and no other principals can register frameworks subscribed to any roles.

 A reference implementation _local authorizer_ provides basic security for most use cases.
 This authorizer is configured using Access Control Lists (ACLs).